Etejerina/a-walk-in-python/day_6.md

 Classes are dynamic as they are created at runtime, and can be modified further after creation.

-Classes are, by convention, named using Camel Case (camelCase).
+Classes are, by convention, named using Pascal Case (PascalCase).
 This is naming the class with words, without using spaces or underscores and starting every word with a capitalize letter.

 Syntax: